Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 Please check with your doctor to see if any immunizations are recommended for you.

 ConservationVIP has always focused on our volunteers’ safety.
-The COVID-19 pandemic has heightened that focus.
-Traveling with COVID-19 safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!
+Traveling with safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!

-While on the trip, participants may have to follow procedures such as mask-wearing and social distancing as instructed by the trip leader.
-More specific safety instructions will be provided to those registered for the trip.
+To prevent illness or injury on the trip, participants may have to follow procedures such as mask-wearing, social distancing, methods for carrying and using tools and other site-specific procedures as instructed by the trip leader.
+More specific safety instructions will be provided on the trip.

 Participants will also have to comply with any restrictions imposed by Ecuador and your country of origin at the time of travel.
 While we know that restrictions can change between now and the time of travel, we cannot predict what those changes will be.
-Here is a link to the current COVID-19 information page on the U.S. Embassy in Ecuador website

 About the Galápagos Islands